 If the decedent was a citizen or resident and died testate, attach a certified copy of the will to the return.
 If you cannot obtain a certified copy, attach a copy of the will and an explanation of why it is not certified.
 Other supplemental documents may be required as explained below.
-Examples include Forms 712, 709, and 706-CE, trust and power of appointment instruments, death certificate, and state certification of payment of death taxes.
+Examples include Forms 712, Life Insurance Statement; 709, United States Gift (and Generation-Skipping Transfer) Tax Return; and 706-CE, Certificate of Payment of Foreign Death Tax; trust and power of appointment instruments; death certificate; and state certification of payment of death taxes.
 If you do not file these documents with the return, the processing of the return will be delayed.